Stopwars-Gvza/Poverty_is_a_disease/README.md

-# Save-the-world-NO-WaRs-Gazv
+# I just need money to survive this is not a scam
-This is to support the most vulnerable.
+This is to support me.
 0.1$ is appreciated